SeanaAlohi/Web-Development/README.md

 # Web-Devlopment
-This repository contains websites I've made using CSS, HTML, JavaScript, Flask, and more.
+This repository contains websites I've made using CSS, HTML, JavaScript, Flask, MYSQL, SQLite, and more.